DensityCo/charts/src/charts/line-chart/README.md

 axis (if not specified explicitly), drawing the overlay point / any custom overlays, and in general anything that requires data in order to function.

+### Note on dataset order
+Datasets must be ordered from oldest to newest.
+If not, the chart will throw an error.

 ### Dataset Renderers

 A dataset renderer is a special function that takes a dataset as a first parameter, and a DOM element as